 I congratulate the hon.
 Member for Oldham East and Saddleworth (Debbie Abrahams) on securing the urgent question.

 The Government’s austerity measures have led to a system that no longer considers people as vulnerable individuals in need of support, but views them with suspicion from the outset.
-It is sickening that, when faced such serious allegations as people’s deaths, the Government took so long to admit their failure to send their own independent reviewer documents that Ministers knew would have linked the fitness to work test with the deaths of disabled benefit claimants.
+It is sickening that, when faced with such serious allegations as people’s deaths, the Government took so long to admit their failure to send their own independent reviewer documents that Ministers knew would have linked the fitness to work test with the deaths of disabled benefit claimants.
 Why was that not deemed a top priority by the Government?

 The Government seem content with private sector providers prioritising profits over people.
 How frequently does the Department assess the treatment of claimants by private sector companies?
 Will the Department follow the Scottish Government’s lead and introduce audio recordings of assessments as standard to ensure accuracy and transparency?